Astronauts replace pump on emergency spacewalk

 He is due to return to Earth early next week along with the space station's Canadian commander Chris Hadfield and Russian cosmonaut Roman Romanenko, after six months in space.

-Liquid ammonia is used to extract the heat that builds up in electronic systems, dumping that excess energy to space through an array of radiators.'No leaks!'
+Liquid ammonia is used to extract the heat that builds up in electronic systems, dumping that excess energy to space through an array of radiators.

 "No leaks!
 We're bringing Tom & Chris back inside," Mr Hadfield wrote on his Twitter account, some four and a half hours into the spacewalk.